 • General anesthesia.

-During the intervention, the baby sleeps and does not feel pain, quickly forgets about the operation.
-Modern methods of anesthesia have a short effect, after a few hours there is no trace of anesthesia.
+During the intervention, the baby sleeps and does not feel pain, and quickly forgets about the operation.
+Modern methods pain relief have short action, after a few hours there is no trace of anesthesia left.

-During the operation, the doctor has the opportunity to monitor the intervention, eliminate tissue bleeding.
-The risk of incomplete removal of adenoids decreases, the frequency of relapses and repeated growths decreases.
+During the operation, the doctor has the opportunity to monitor the intervention and eliminate tissue bleeding.
+The risk of incomplete removal of adenoids is reduced, the frequency of relapses and repeated growths is reduced.

 Flaws: